Bridging the Gap

 AgResults Senegal Crop Storage Finance Challenge Project

 Managed by Connexus, this Pay-for-Results prize competition incentivizes private sector actors and producer groups in Senegal to upgrade warehouses and develop storage-based finance schemes for smallholder farmers.
 The five-year project employs monetary prizes to incentivize private sector warehouse owners and managers to engage with financial institutions (FIs) and producer organizations to offer storage-based financing services to small farmers.
 These financial services enable small farmers to use their crops as collateral for credit while also storing their crops in a secured warehouse while waiting for higher prices following harvest.
 Target value chains include cashew, rice, maize, millet, cowpeas, onions, and groundnuts.
-In five years, the project is expected to increase smallholder profits by $9.7M and enable them to access over $35M in service.
+In five years, the project is expected to increase smallholder profits by $9.7M and enable them to access over $35M in financial services.
 By safely storing crops, farmers will reduce post-harvest losses, increase revenues by selling to premium markets, and improve household incomes and food security.

 The project is being implemented in two phases each year: